ditesh/webutil/README.md

     Timing      first byte: 291 ms, onDOMContentLoaded: 667 ms, onLoad: 2386 ms, fully loaded: 4390 ms Errors      4xx: 0, 5xx: 0, JS: 0

 As you can see, it provides a nicely formatted summary about the site highlighting key areas.
+Timing information, so often key to web developers, is covered in more detail below.

 ### Getting URL's